Electroconvulsive therapy (ECT) is a controversial depression treatment

 This controversy is well earned as:

-- The electroshock devices used to generate seizures have never been FDA safety tested.
+- The electroshock devices used to generate seizures have never been FDA safety tested for safety or efficacy.

 - ECT treatment is not standardized or regulated.

 - Consent forms do not fully inform patients of risks before undergoing treatment.

 - ECT is still given to many by coercion or force.

 - ECT is given to vulnerable groups including pregnant women, veterans, the elderly, prison inmates, autistic, and children as young as 13.

 Life After ECT Aims